Gachibowli

-Gachibowli is a suburb of Hyderabad, Telangana, India, located in the Serilingampally mandal of the Rangareddy district.
+Gachibowli is a neighbourhood in Hyderabad, Telangana, India, located in the Serilingampally mandal of the Ranga Reddy district.
 It is situated about 5 km away from HITEC City, another IT hub.
 Gachibowli is home to numerous tech companies and residential units.
 It has a vast area and is dotted with rocky surface and hillocks all around.

 Etymology

-The word ‘Gachi’ means lime mortar and ‘bowli’ comes from the word ‘baoli’ which means a well.
-Thus the area ‘Gachibowli’ is named after the presence of a well plastered with limestone.
-The Asaf Jahi period 200 year old Gachibowli Stepwell, next to Jama Masjid-E-Dilawarsha Begum, was revived and inaugurated in November 2021.
+The word ‘Gachi’ means lime mortar and ‘bowli’ comes from the word ‘baoli’ which means a stepwell.
+Thus the area ‘Gachibowli’ is named after the presence of a stepwell plastered with limestone.
+The Asaf Jahi period 200 year old Gachibowli Stepwell, next to Jama Masjid-e-Dilawarsha Begum, was revived and inaugurated in November 2021.

+Kancha Gachibowli

+Kancha Gachibowli is a forest area, which is home to diverse flora and fauna, including the Hyderabad Tree Trunk Spider (an endemic species), Indian Roller, Spotted Deer, Snakes, Peacocks and various plant species.